clausecker/memf/README.md

 Stability
 ---------

-The following things are promised to not change in backwards-incompatible ways:
+The following things are promised to not change in incompatible ways as soon as the first stable version of this project is released.

 * The API exposed by `memf.h`
 * The syntax of valid (i.e. non-errno setting) formatting strings